wp-plugins/nextgen-facebook/readme.txt

 * Additional profile contact fields with configurable label and field names.
 * Custom settings and meta tag values for each Post, Page, and custom post type.
 * Options to exclude specific Google / SEO, Open Graph, and Twitter Card meta tags.
-* File caching for social sharing button images and JavaScript.
+* File caching for social sharing button images and JavaScript, maximizing performance on VPS and dedicated hardware hosting platforms.
-* URL shortening (Bitly and Google) for URLs in Twitter shares.
-* Stylesheets editor for each social sharing button locations.
+* A stylesheets editor for each social sharing button locations (content, excerpt, shortcode, widget, etc.).
+* Dynamic button language switching based on the current WordPress locale.
+* URL shortening with Bitly or Google for URLs in Tweet texts.
-* Options to include / exclude *multilingual* social sharing buttons on Posts, Page, and custom post types.
+* Ability to include / exclude sharing buttons by post type.
+* Selection of preset button options by location (content, excerpt, shortcode, widget, etc.).
 * Integrates with 3rd party plugins and services for additional image, video, product, and content information (see [About Pro Addons](http://surniaulula.com/codex/plugins/nextgen-facebook/notes/addons/) and [Integration Notes](http://surniaulula.com/codex/plugins/nextgen-facebook/installation/integration/) for details):
 	* Plugins
 		* All in One SEO Pack